primus/primus/README.md

 <protocol>://<server location>/<pathname>/primus.js
 ```

+Here `<pathname>` is the `pathname` set in server options above.
+The client
-The client is cross domain compatible so you don't have to serve it from the
+is cross domain compatible so you don't have to serve it from the
 same domain you're running Primus on.
 But please note, that the real-time
 framework you're using might be tied to same domain restrictions.